ilia-makhonin/react-user-interface/README.md

 # react-user-interface
-Two simple examples UI (Component-form, Weather-app, Image-filter).
+Two simple examples UI (Component-form, Weather-app).
 ---
 This is a Form-UI component in React.js